DustyShap/lets_get_together_v2/README.md

 ### Application Instructions

-`scripts/generate <filename.csv>` to generate groups from an input file
+`scripts/generate <filename>` to generate groups from an input file (newline separated file of names)

 `scripts/generate faker` to generate groups from randomly generated names using the Faker library